matlab-actions/run-command/README.md

 the command to ensure that builds fail when necessary.
 When you use this task, all of the required files must be on the MATLAB search path.

+**Note**: By running the code in the submission, you will be executing third party code that is licensed under separate terms.

 ## Usage

 You can use this action `with`: